vmbenincasa/vmbenincasa.github.io/index.md

-Hello, I'm a programmer from Brazil that works with game design and development, 3D modeling, animation and texturing.
+Hello, I'm a programmer from Brazil.

+My main current active project is a JRPG-Style game being developed in Unity .

 You can reach me at: viniciusbenincasa@gmail.com